Shuo1027/Differentiated-ESG-Valuation-Recognition-MASEM/README.md

 Repository Overview

-This repository provides the complete empirical infrastructure supporting the study “Disentangling the Differentiated Valuation Relevance of ESG Dimensions: Global Evidence from Meta-Analytic Structural Equation Modeling”
+This repository provides the complete empirical infrastructure for the study, “Disentangling the Differentiated Valuation Relevance of ESG Dimensions: Global Evidence from Meta-Analytic Structural Equation Modeling.”
+It is designed to ensure methodological transparency, analytical traceability, and full computational replicability of the two-stage Meta-Analytic Structural Equation Modeling (MASEM) framework implemented in the paper.

-The repository is designed to ensure methodological transparency, analytical traceability, and full computational replicability of the two-stage Meta-Analytic Structural Equation Modeling (MASEM) framework employed in the paper.
-It mirrors the sequential logic of the research design, beginning with systematic literature identification and effect-size extraction, proceeding to correlation matrix construction, and culminating in multivariate structural estimation and robustness validation.
+The repository follows the sequential logic of the research design.
+It begins with systematic literature identification and effect-size extraction, proceeds to the construction of the meta-analytic correlation matrix, and culminates in multivariate structural estimation and robustness validation.
+Rather than functioning as a supplementary archive, the repository serves as the structured empirical backbone of the study.

 Rather than serving as a supplementary archive, the repository constitutes the structured empirical backbone of the study’s differentiated ESG valuation analysis.

 Repository Structure

-The repository is organized into three interconnected components corresponding to the core stages of the empirical workflow.
+The repository is organized into three interrelated components corresponding to the main stages of the empirical workflow.

 1. Meta-Analytic Literature Database

-This component contains the structured master dataset underlying the systematic review and quantitative synthesis.
-Each primary study is assigned a unique Research ID to ensure consistent linkage across coding records, extracted effect sizes, and subsequent diagnostics.
+  This component contains the master dataset underlying the systematic review and quantitative synthesis.
+Each primary study is assigned a unique Research ID to ensure consistent linkage across coding records, extracted effect sizes, and subsequent diagnostic procedures.
-The database records bibliographic information, ESG dimensional operationalization, valuation proxies, and sample characteristics.
+  The database documents bibliographic information, ESG dimensional operationalization, valuation measures, and sample characteristics.
 Only peer-reviewed empirical studies reporting standalone environmental, social, and governance indicators in relation to firm-level market valuation were retained.
-Studies relying exclusively on composite ESG scores without dimensional decomposition were excluded to preserve the structural independence necessary for disentangling valuation effects across ESG components.
+Studies relying exclusively on composite ESG scores without dimensional decomposition were excluded in order to preserve the structural independence required to identify differentiated valuation effects across ESG dimensions.
   Following PRISMA-guided screening and eligibility assessment, 219 primary studies were included, contributing 1,445 independent effect sizes.
-These effect sizes form the quantitative basis for the meta-analytic integration and structural modeling procedures.
+These effect sizes constitute the empirical basis for the subsequent meta-analytic synthesis and structural modeling.

-2. Main Meta-Analytic Structural Equation Modeling (MASEM) Analysis This component contains the analytical infrastructure required to reproduce the two-stage structural estimation.
+2. Main Meta-Analytic Structural Equation Modeling (MASEM) Analysis

+  This component contains the analytical files necessary to reproduce the two-stage structural estimation.
-In Stage 1, effect sizes were transformed using Fisher’s Z and synthesized under a random-effects specification to construct the integrated meta-analytic correlation matrix.
-The pooled matrix incorporates associations among environmental, social, and governance dimensions, firm market valuation, and firm-level covariates.
-A harmonic mean sample size was applied to ensure statistical compatibility across heterogeneous primary samples.
+In Stage 1, effect sizes were transformed using Fisher’s z and synthesized under a random-effects specification to construct the integrated meta-analytic correlation matrix.
+The pooled matrix captures the associations among the environmental, social, and governance dimensions, firm market valuation, and firm-level covariates.
+A harmonic mean sample size was used to ensure statistical compatibility across heterogeneous primary samples.
-In Stage 2, a structural equation model was estimated to isolate the independent net effects of each ESG dimension on corporate market valuation while explicitly modeling cross-dimensional interdependencies and controlling for firm size, firm age, and leverage.
-This multivariate framework enables the disentangling of dimension-specific valuation pathways that are obscured in bivariate analyses due to high covariance among ESG components.
+  In Stage 2, a structural equation model was estimated to identify the independent net effects of each ESG dimension on firm market valuation while explicitly accounting for cross-dimensional interdependence and controlling for firm size, firm age, and leverage.
+This multivariate design allows the study to disentangle dimension-specific valuation pathways that are obscured in conventional bivariate analyses due to the high covariance among ESG components.
-All reported structural coefficients, model fit indices, and explained variance statistics can be replicated directly using the scripts and correlation matrices provided in this folder.
+  All reported structural coefficients, model fit indices, and explained variance statistics can be reproduced directly using the scripts and correlation matrices provided in this section.

 3. Robustness and Validation Procedures
 This component documents the stability of the structural findings under alternative specifications and bias diagnostics.